 Rev. Dr. Monica A. Coleman

-Rev. Dr. Coleman is a womanist theologian, African American Episcopal pastor, Associate Professor of Constructive Theology and African American Religions at Claremont School of Theology and Co-Director of the Center for Process Studies.
-She has authored The Dinah Project: a Handbook for Congregational Response to Sexual Violence and Making a Way Out of No Way: A Womanist Theology.
+Rev. Dr. Coleman is a womanist theologian, African American Episcopal pastor, Professor of Africana Studies at the University of Delaware.
+Her books include The Dinah Project: a Handbook for Congregational Response to Sexual Violence, Making a Way Out of No Way: A Womanist Theology, and Bipolar Faith.

 Bishop Bridget Mary Meehan

 Bridget Mary Meehan is an ordained Roman Catholic priest and bishop, currently priest of Mary Mother of Jesus Catholic Community in Sarasota, Florida, and an international advocate for a renewed model of priestly ministry through the Association of Roman Catholic Women Priests.
 She has published books on the Divine Feminine in the Christian tradition, including Exploring the Feminine Face of God, Delighting in the Feminine Divine, and Heart Talks with Mother God.

 “Connections” is a newsletter by Barbara Wendland, a United Methodist laywoman with a theology degree.
 This newsletter urges church members to take action to help make their personal lives, the institutional church, and the world more like what Jesus advocated; to revise their beliefs and their churches’ methods when new insight or information seems to make revision necessary; to talk openly in the church about how the gospel may apply to current issues and how the church might become more faithful and effective.
 Barbara’s publications include Misfits: The Church’s Hidden Strength.